Be sure you use the proper cover letter format to make your cover letter readable and professional.

 You should also check external media, such as coverage by trade publications and industry-specific blogs, to understand the employer’s performance and market position.

-2. Relate your PM experience to the role
+2. Relate your product management experience to the role

 Your CV should outline the key aspects of your product management experience.
 The contents of your cover letter should help connect that experience to the hiring company’s specific needs.

-Not confident that your CV adequately targets the right job requirements?
+Not confident that your product manager CV adequately targets the right job requirements?
 Upload it to an online CV maker and optimise your application to really grab the employer’s attention.

 Align your experience with the position by targeting key responsibilities, skills, and values that you identified in the job description.